-10 Monstrous Facts About Frankenstein
+10 Surprising Facts About Mary Shelley's Frankenstein

-1. 'FRANKENSTEIN' WAS WRITTEN BY A TEENAGER.
+1. FRANKENSTEIN WAS WRITTEN BY A TEENAGER.

 Mary Shelley’s teenage years were eventful, to say the least.
 At age 16, she ran away with the poet Percy Bysshe Shelley.
 Over the next two years, she gave birth to two children.
 In 1816, the couple traveled to Switzerland and visited Lord Byron at Villa Diodati.
 While there, 18-year-old Mary started Frankenstein.
 It was published in 1818, when she was 20 years old.